Memoirs...

 1970

-KEN CAMPBELL ROADSHOW - I joined the"Octagon Roadshow" which, after four weeks, became the "Ken Campbell Roadshow."
-With Ken, Dave and Jane Hill, and Bob Hoskins, we performed playlets and songs in in pubs and clubs around the North, including a two week run at the Cockpit theatre in London.
+KEN CAMPBELL ROADSHOW - I joined the "Octagon Roadshow" which, after four weeks, became the "Ken Campbell Roadshow."
+With Ken, Dave Hill, Jane Wood, and Bob Hoskins, we performed playlets and songs in in pubs and clubs around the North, including a two week run at the Cockpit theatre in London.

 CALENDAR - The first tv programme I did in a solo capacity was to sing my first song ("Our Bill and the Concrete Mixer," which I had just written) as part of an item on the Ken Campbell Roadshow.

-BOLTON WANDERERS .... & more - I left the Roadshow after a few months to write the songs for and to perform in another Octagon documentary - "Bolton Wanderers," which charted the origins of the team and had an interactive second half!
+BOLTON WANDERERS - I left the Roadshow after a few months to write the songs for and to perform in another Octagon documentary - "Bolton Wanderers," which charted the origins of the team and had an interactive second half!

 By now the songwriting bug had bitten and instead of finding traditional songs to perform in folk clubs and concerts, as we had always done, I began to write my own.
 Some of them appeared on the first two Topic albums, and by the time the Transatlantic lps were released virtually all of the material was self-composed